hahns0lo/jupyter-git-tutorial/README.md

 1. Open JupyterLab
 1. Clone your fork of this repo
-   1. Using the JupyterLab Git extension
+   1. Using the Git extension
       1. On the left-hand side, click the [Git icon](https://git-scm.com/) to open the Git extension.
       1. Click `Clone a Repository`
       1. Copy and paste the URL to your fork, e.g. <https://github.com/[username]/jupyter-git-tutorial>